mweyrich28/othello/README.md

 # Othello Project
-Was part if a uni programming course
+Was part of a uni programming course
 ![gui](./media/gui.png)

 ## KI